Contrastive Multi-document Question Generation: Conclusion

 \section{Conclusion}

-We proposed a novel coordinator model that can generate common questions that are more grounded on documents of interest.
-This coordinator model consists of transformer blocks, and is trained through reinforcement learning and an effective auxiliary loss: Set-induced Contrastive Regularization (SCR).
-Experiment results show that our model significantly outperforms the previous neural generation model as well as strong retrieval baselines in automatic and human metrics.
+We proposed a novel coordinator model that can generate questions that are more grounded on documents of interest.
+This coordinator model consists of transformer blocks, and is trained through reinforcement learning and an effective auxiliary: Set-induced Contrastive Regularization.